CodaGott/golang/ArithmeticOperators&Maths/tutorialNote.md

 The five 5 basic operators for calculation are:

     + Plus sign for addition.
-    * Asteriks for multiplication.
+    * Asterisk for multiplication.
     / Division.
     - Subtraction.
     % Mod for percentage.

-When using golang operators, the values in the left and right side of the arithemic operator needs to be of the same Data-Type.
+When using golang operators, the values in the left and right side of the arithmetic operator needs to be of the same Data-Type.

 When one of the values changes say you change an integer to a float, then you have to cast the int value to float at the calculation point.